samtupy/nvgt/doc/src/references/builtin/!Datatypes/string/Methods/insert.md

 ## Remarks
 Please note this modifies the calling string.
 To keep the original you will need to make a copy.

-if pos is out of bounds, an exception is thrown.
+If pos is out of bounds, an exception is thrown.